Fall Hiking & Biking in the Glens Falls Region

 When you want to experience the changing colors of fall at your own pace, take a hike!
 While the Glens Falls Region features a wide range of parks that are perfect for leaf peeping, there are also some great hikes located in nearby Lake George and the Adirondacks that are recommended.

-With its playground constructed in summer 2020 and the walkable trail around the pond Hovey Pond Park is a fun place to bring the younger kids during fall.
-You can take in the wonderful views of the surrounding trees and colors and enjoy a walk around the pond.
-There is also interpretive signage throughout the park, and Adirondack chairs where you can rest and enjoy the sights.
+With its accessible playground and the walkable trail around the pond Hovey Pond Park is a fun place to bring the younger kids during fall.
+You can check out the gorgeous foliage as you walk around and check out interpretive signage and wetlands, and there are benches and Adirondack chairs where you can rest to take in the sights.

 Location: 21 Lafayette Street, Queensbury